BrighterCommand/Brighter/doc/adr/0004-use-an-envelope-wrapper-with-transports.md

 #### Wrap-Unwrap Pipeline for Message Mapper

-In this option we create a pipeline that allows transformations of a brighter message
+In this option we create build a pipeline on top of Message Mapper that allows transformations of a brighter message.
+We define an interface for the pipeline steps:

 ```csharp